 * This site contains affiliate links, where I get a small commission from purchases at no extra cost to you.

-Set in the blue waters of the Aegean Sea, Ios is one of the 220 Greek islands which make up the Cyclades and is just a 30-minute hop by ferry from Santorini.
-But where Santorini is full of cruise ship passengers and honeymooners, Ios attracts a whole different crowd.
+Set in the Aegean Sea, Ios is one of the 220 Greek islands which make up the Cyclades.
+It’s just 40 minutes by ferry from nearby Santorini, but where Santorini is full of cruise ship passengers and honeymooners, Ios attracts a whole different crowd.